Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Introduction

 \section{Introduction}

-Modelling involves inevitable trade-offs: ``All models are wrong, some models are useful'' as \cite{box1987empirical} put it.
+Modelling involves inevitable trade-offs: ``All models are wrong, some models are useful'' as \textcite{box1987empirical} put it.
 Models need to capture the important aspects of the system they represent but they also need to be tractable, and analytically and/or numerically solvable.
 In particular, calibration -- picking model parameters which recover known outputs -- is an essential part of any modelling process.
-It is a key challenge faced by the financial industry practitioners on a daily basis, as their pricing models need to match market prices of liquid instruments before they can be used to price any bespoke or illiquid products.
+It is a key challenge faced by financial industry practitioners on a daily basis, as their pricing models need to match market prices of liquid instruments before they can be used to price any bespoke or illiquid products.

 In practice, models for a key underlying, such as the S\&P500 index, will need to be calibrated to a large number of options with different maturities and strikes.
-This may be nigh impossible for a simple parametric model. \cite{dupire1994pricing} derived a formula to calibrate a local volatility model to an arbitrary number of options, establishing it as a benchmark for equities modelling.
+This may be nigh impossible for a simple parametric model. \textcite{dupire1994pricing} derived a formula to calibrate a local volatility model to an arbitrary number of options, establishing it as a benchmark for equities modelling (see also \textcite{atlan2006localizing} for its stochastic interest rate extension).
 However, it came with its own shortcomings.
-It was criticised for wrong dynamic behaviour compared to suitable stochastic volatility models, see \cite{hagan2002managing}.
-Its calibration poses serious numerical challenges, see \cite{bain2021calibration}, and requires interpolation of the data as Dupire's formula assumes a continuum of prices across strikes and maturities.
-This becomes even more significant for extensions or when more market data is considered.
-A good example of the former are local-stochastic volatility models, which aim to address the issues of wrong spot-vol dynamics.
-A good example of the latter is joint calibration to SPX and VIX options, see \cite{guo2022joint}.
+Its calibration poses serious numerical challenges, see \textcite{bain2021calibration}, and requires interpolation of the data as Dupire's formula assumes a continuum of prices across strikes and maturities.
+Moreover, it has been criticised for wrong dynamic behaviour compared to suitable stochastic volatility models, see \textcite{hagan2002managing}.
+This issue can lead to potentially costly mispricing of exotic products.
+Naturally, this motivated further research and led, in particular, to the introduction of local stochastic volatility models (LSV) or forward variance stochasic volatility models, see \textcite{bergomi2015stochastic} for details and historical references.
+While successful in many ways, these models also came with shortcomings, often related to an inability to calibrate to a new class of products.
+Prominent among these was the challenge to calibrate jointly to SPX and VIX options, see \textcite{guyon2020joint} for the literature review and discussion.